 If you’ve been on Crypto Twitter, you’ve likely heard the term “miner capitulation” time and time again in reference to Bitcoin.

-For those who have been living under a rock, Bitcoin’s drop which began earlier this year led the hash rate of the underlying network to flatline.
+For those who missed the memo, when BTC started to tank last month, the Bitcoin network’s hash rate began to stall, failing to grow after months of growth in the cryptocurrency mining ecosystem.
 This trend led the Hash Ribbons, an indicator tracking moving averages of Bitcoin’s hash rate, to see a bearish crossover, resulting in an event known as “miner capitulation.”

-The previous bearish crossover in the Hash Ribbons was last seen just before the now-infamous crash from $6,000 to $3,000 in late-2018.
-As such, when this signal appeared late last month, investors feared the worse, claiming that Bitcoin was about to fall off a cliff again.
+The bearish crossover in the Hash Ribbons was last seen just before the now-infamous crash from $6,000 to $3,000 in late-2018.
+So, when this signal flashed last month, investors feared the worse, claiming that Bitcoin was about to fall off a cliff again.

-A few days prior to Christmas, NewsBTC reported that “recovery,” meaning the end of the miner capitulation phase, has just started on the one-day Bitcoin chart according to the hash Ribbons indicator.
+According to a custom “miner capitulation” indicator on TradingView, “recovery,” meaning the end of the miner capitulation phase, has just started on the one-day Bitcoin chart.
+This marks an end to the month-long miner capitulation that has plagued investors over recent weeks.

 Featured Image from Shutterstock